industrial-edge/iih-essentials-getting-started/docs/Installation.md

 <p><kbd><img src="graphics/Data_Service_Retention.PNG"/></kbd></p>

-### Configure an aspect
+### Configure an Aspect

-An aspect is a mechanism for data modeling of Assets.
+An Aspect is a mechanism for data modeling of Assets.
 Aspects group related data points (topics) based on their logical assignment.

-Choose the register "Aspects" to create a new aspect by clicking "Create first aspect" or "Add aspect".
+Choose the register "Aspects" to create a new Aspect by clicking "Create first Aspect" or "Add Aspect".

 <p><kbd><img src="graphics/Data_Service_Aspect.PNG"/></kbd></p>

-Hint: An aspect can include several variables, but each variable can only be assigned to one aspect.
+Hint: An Aspect can include several variables, but each variable can only be assigned to one Aspect.

 <p><kbd><img src="graphics/Data_Service_Aspects.PNG"/></kbd></p>